opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 ## Features: the raw material of relevance

-Above in the example of a stock market predictor, our ranking function *f* used variables such as the number of employees, revenue, etc to arrive at a predicted stock price.
+Previously in the example of a stock market predictor, our ranking function *f* used variables such as the number of employees, revenue, and so on to arrive at a predicted stock price.
 These are *features* of the company.
-Here our ranking function must do the same: using features that describe the document, the query, or some relationship between the document and the query (such as query keyword's TF\*IDF score in a field).
+Here our ranking function must do the same: using features that describe the document, the query, or some relationship between the document and the query (such as query keyword's [term frequency/inverse document frequency (TF/IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) score in a field).

 Features for movies, for example, might include: